 This is a smart solution to capacity constraints at Melbourne Airport, and utilises the airport’s convenient terminal design.

 I really don’t like those airports where domestic and international terminals are separated by a lengthy bus ride, as they make transfers very difficult, and for all of Melbourne Airport’s transport faults, this is a great idea that’s already worked well.

-Do you think domestic and international gates should be dual use to maximise efficiency and capacity?
+Do you think domestic and international gates should be dual use to maximize efficiency and capacity?